jkoz/ihet3/main.md

 that all the nitrogen in the suspension cylinder has been released before checking the oil level." [@AnglMdrndsl p.
 550].
 Indeed, this is true for the 637G as well.
-Although the engine is off, hydraulic oil is still under high pressure because of the nitrogen accummulators.
+Although the engine is off, hydraulic oil is still under high pressure because of the nitrogen accumulators.
 Thus, technicians must make sure that all the nitrogen pressure is dissipated before overhauling cushion-hitch hydraulic system.